Sugar Beet Bolting Resistance

 Strube UK Sugar Beet – The Best Bolting Resistance

-In the last three years of UK official sugar beet trials, Strube UK’s varieties have shown the best bolting resistance levels of all the varieties on the BBRO/BSPB Recommended and Descriptive Lists.
-It is well known within the sugar beet industry that the ability to drill the sugar beet crop early can make a very significant difference to the final yield and, to have the flexibility to drill as early as conditions will sensibly allow, it is essential to select varieties that have the best bolting resistance.
+In the last three years of UK official trials, all but one of Strube UK’s varieties have shown among the best sugar beet bolting resistance levels of all the varieties on the BBRO/BSPB Recommended Lists.
+It is well known within the industry that the ability to drill the sugar beet crop early can make a very significant difference to the final yield and, to have the flexibility to drill as early as conditions will sensibly allow, it is essential to select varieties that have the best bolting resistance.

 Strube UK’s Sugar Beet Varieties

 Haydn and Pasteur have consistently produced low numbers of bolters from early sowings.
 Whilst differences in other parts of the List may be small, in bolting Haydn has 6 times fewer bolters than the weakest variety, or, to put it another way, the weakest rhizomania tolerant variety produced 600% more bolters than Haydn when sown early.

 Degas has produced no bolters from normal sowings in the last three years of trials.
 The variety with the weakest resistance to bolting has, by contrast, produced 161 bolters per hectare – even at normal sowings, which is not acceptable.
 Haydn and Pasteur is also well-placed.

 On the BBRO/BSPB 2018 Recommended List of Sugar Beet varieties, Strube’s Thor has the lowest bolting of all BCN tolerant varieties from early sowings and is probably the only nematode tolerant variety suited to earlier drilling.

 As one famous, now-retired British Sugar fieldsman once told me, “Most sugar beet growers have enough bolters without wanting any more!”
 And as a rider to that he added, “And they have better things to be doing in July and August than pulling bolters!”